creationix/mine/README.md

 mine.js
 =======

 The mine script accepts js source and returns all the require call locations as well as the target string.
+This is a submodule of [js-linker](https://github.com/creationix/js-linker).

 ``` js
 var mine = require('js-linker/mine.js');